lunasec-io/lunasec/README.md

   <img src='docs/static/img/logo-black-text.svg' width='60%'>
 </p>

-# Software by LunaSec
+# Software in this Repo

 We're a team of Security Engineers on a mission to make awesome Open Source Application Security tooling.
 It all lives in this repo.
-Here's a breakdown of everything we've built:
+Here's a breakdown of everything we've built.

 - *[Log4Shell CLI](./tools/log4shell)*: A small command line utility to scan for Log4Shell.
 Also supports patching JAR files against
  Log4Shell, scanning running processes on your system, and more.
 Follow our